Create a new IAM policy on Vultr with a structured policy document. Define actions, effects, and resources to control access to cloud infrastructure.

 The new policy appears in the Permission Policies list.

 Send a POST request to the Create Policy endpoint to create a new policy.
 Replace POLICY-NAME and POLICY-DESCRIPTION with your values.
-Modify the Statement block to define the actions and resources for your use case.
+Replace ACTION with one or more actions from the IAM Policy Actions Reference, separated by commas.
+Set Resource to * to apply to all resources.

 $ curl "https://api.vultr.com/v2/policies" \